 - Possession of a licensing qualification e.g. Award for Personal Licence Holders and a Personal Licence

-- It is important that you are given a copy of the temporary agreement by the company as soon as possible.
+- It is important that you are given a copy of the agreement by the company as soon as possible.
 Companies do not tend to make any alterations to their standard agreements.
-Even though this is only a temporary agreement, it will have responsibilities contained in it and it is important you understand these so you should seek legal advice before signing anything.
+Even though this is only a short term agreement, it will have responsibilities contained in it and it is important you understand these so you should seek legal advice before signing anything.

-- Temporary Tenancies are often also referred to as ‘Tenancies at Will’ or TAW’s, and the agreements are not permitted to be for a period of more than one year and they must not be renewed.
+- Temporary Tenancies as we have already said are often referred to as ‘Tenancies at Will’ or TAW’s.
 These are short term agreements which can be terminated at short notice and are often used to enable you to move into the pub and start operating the business whilst a longer term agreement is being finalised.
 Companies should make it clear to you that you are taking on a temporary agreement only and as such you are not covered by any of the codes of practice or by the Landlord and Tenant Act.
-Temporary tenancies cannot be assigned nor can sub-letting take place.
+TAW’s cannot be assigned nor can sub-letting take place.

 - Rent: When agreeing the rent, ask what concessions are available in the early weeks/months of trading.
 Can the rent be stepped up to its full amount over a period of time?
 What deposit is required and will it earn interest whilst held by the company?